jupatrick/trek10statweb-gatsby/README.md

 - With these configurations, your gatsby site should be able to query data through GraphQL to pull through craft, pulling from your S3 bucket.

+- Contact me with questions at any given step, I am sure there are parts that slipped my mind or do not seem as straightforward: jupatric@umich.edu